Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 City center apartments tend to be quite small, so expat families are more likely to live in suburban and rural areas.
 We’ll get more into public transport later, but thanks to a lot of investment over the past decade it’s vastly improved.
 Running a car is also pretty cheap so you don’t need to worry about getting in and out of the cities.

-It can take time to find an apartment – and we absolutely recommend you view it in person before signing a lease.
+It can take time to find an apartment – and I absolutely recommend you view it in person before signing a lease.
 Booking an Airbnb or a hostel in Portugal (if you need to save money) is a great way to plan everything in advance.
 It also lets you experience your destination like a local from day one.
-We recommend booking one for 4-6 weeks.
+I recommend booking one for 4-6 weeks.

 Residential taxes in Portugal are charged to homeowners and landlords.
 You won’t have to worry too much about this, although it will impact the price of your rent.
 It’s becoming increasingly common for internet and housekeeping to come included with the rent, so always check the listing as this can save you a little bit of money.